Active Trends for Fall Take On a Rugged Look

 Active influences take on a high-function turn for next Fall.
 Utility details and shelter-like proportions offer support in uncertain times, while pops of color and exuberant attitude show optimism.

-Here are some Fall 2019 active trends called “Soul Survivor,” detailed by Grabaud from the trend service MintModa, an online trend forecast service.
+Here are some Fall 2019 active trends called “Soul Survivor,” detailed by Graubard from the trend service MintModa, an online trend forecast service.
 If you would like to learn more about MintModa, visit mintmoda.com or email studio@mintmoda.com.

 The Active Hybrid